-Figure 2: Example genotype and resulting circuit
+Fig. 2.
+Example genotype and resulting circuit with four inputs and four outputs

 The evolutionary algorithm employed was a simple form of (1+4) evolutionary strategy (ES).
-In this case a population of five chromosomes is randomly generated and the fittest chromosome selected.
+In this case a population of 5 random chromosomes is randomly generated and the fittest chromosome selected.
 The new population is then filled with mutated versions of this.
 Random mutation is defined as a percentage of genes in the population that were mutated.
 The mutation operator respects the feed-forward nature of the circuits and also the different alphabets associated with connections and functions.

 Each circuit has a fixed value of messiness m.
 However each gate has its own random value r (equation 1).
-This is illustrated in Figure 3.
+This is illustrated in figure 3.

-Figure 3: Circuit schematic with individual random values
+Fig. 3.
+Circuit schematic with individual random values

 The fitness of an individual is measured by testing the chromosome with all possible combinations of inputs and comparing the output values with the target Boolean truth table.
 For all experiments described in this paper, the target is a 2-bit multiplier.
-Thus, there are 4 inputs, 4 outputs and $2^4$ possible input test vectors yielding a total of 64 output bits in the truth table.
+Thus, there are 4 inputs, 4 outputs and 2^4 possible input test vectors yielding a total of 64 output bits in the truth table.

 Fitness is equal to the number of output bits of a circuit being equal to the corresponding bit in the target truth table.
-This is reffered to as bitwise correctness.
+This is referred to as bitwise correctness.
 A perfectly functional circuit would have all its output bits equal to the output bits of the truth table, and thus the bitwise correctness would equal 64 in the case of the 2-bit multiplier.

-In the case of messy circuits, the real valued output signals of the circuit were rounded when being compared to the target truth table.
+In the case of messy circuits, the real valued internal signals were rounded at the output before being compared to the target truth table.